Prescription medications and treatments for nerve pain

 Other painkillers - like prescription doses of NSAIDs (non-steroidal anti-inflammatory drugs) - might be helpful.
 But on the whole, those medications don't seem to work well with nerve pain.

 - Combination treatments: Your doctor might recommend that you use one or two of these treatments together, an approach called combination therapy.
-Many studies have shown that combining certain medications (often an anticonvulsant and an antidepressant) can have a better effect on nerve pain than either medications alone.
+Many studies have shown that combining certain medications (often an anticonvulsant and an antidepressant) can have a better effect on nerve pain than either medication alone.